au-ts/libvmm/docs/camkes_to_cp_guide.md

     }
 }
 ```
-A CAmkES component are typically multithreaded, the keyword `control` means it will contain a main function and have an active thread of control.
-Each `interface` (see [CAmkES Interfaces](#iface)) the component interacts with induces another thread within the component.
+A CAmkES component is typically multithreaded.
+The keyword `control` means it will contain a main function and have an active thread of control.
+Each `interface` (see [CAmkES Interfaces](#iface)) the component interacts with uses another thread within the component.

 seL4CP *PDs* are single-threaded and event-driven to keep the programming model and implementations simple.
 A *PD* provides one single thread of control.